Lee Tae-ran: Philanthropy

-In May 2008, Lee travelled to Nepal with the ‘’Seollebal Mountain Club’’ to carry out volunteer work.
+In May 2008, Lee travelled to Nepal with the Seollebal Mountain Club to carry out volunteer work.
 She joined singer Lee Moon-sae, actor Park Sang-won and film director Han Ji-seung to help reconstruct a school.
 Lee's self-portrait, based on a photo taken in Nepal, was made public for the first time in Korea Art Summer Festival 2009.
 She hoped that proceeds from the sale of her painting would go to charity.
-In March 2009, alongside Hanyang University celebrity alumni Jang Keun-suk, Ha Seok-jin, Park Mi-sun and Jung Il-woo, Lee participated in the Blood Donation Festival “Seventy Days of Miracles”, an effort to raise money for children with heart disease and other people in dire need.
-On 8 July 2011, Lee attended charity-sponsored fashion show and bazaar “Wello!
-Africa’’, with Sistar and Jo Dong-hyuk, to promote education in Africa.
+In March 2009, alongside Hanyang University celebrity alumni Jang Keun-suk, Ha Seok-jin, Park Mi-sun and Jung Il-woo, Lee participated in the Blood Donation Festival "Seventy Days of Miracles", an effort to raise money for children with heart disease and other people in dire need.
+On 8 July 2011, Lee attended charity-sponsored fashion show and bazaar Wello!
+Africa, with Sistar and Jo Dong-hyuk, to promote education in Africa.
 The event was hosted by World Vision.
-In October 2012, Lee travelled to Tanzania for the filming of MBC’s reality show “2012 KOICA’s Dream”, alongside Nichkhun, Taecyeon, Park Sung-woong, Kim Hyuk and other volunteers.
+In October 2012, Lee travelled to Tanzania for the filming of MBC's reality show 2012 KOICA's Dream, alongside Nichkhun, Taecyeon, Park Sung-woong, Kim Hyuk and other volunteers.
 It's a show where celebrities do community service work in underprivileged countries.

 Lee was named an ambassador at the Mapo Happiness Sharing Food Market in 2009.
 She volunteers at the food market, donates rice, and also visits elderly citizens living alone, people with disabilities, and low-income families at least twice a month.
 Her service was recognised by the Ministry of Health and Welfare at the 4th Food Bank National Food Sharing Convention in 2010 and the 7th Food Bank National Food Sharing Convention in 2013.
 On 6 December 2013, she donated 2.76 tonnes of fan rice to the Mapo Happiness Sharing Food Market.

 Lee arrived in Uganda in April 2014, just one month after her wedding.
 She travelled to remote villages where many people are suffering from elephantiasis and found it "heartbreaking".
 Her week-long mission was featured in "2014 SBS Hope TV", a show designed to raise awareness about the issues that Africans face, and bringing in donations at the same time.

-On February 15, 2023, Lee donated 10 million won to help 2023 Turkey–Syria earthquake, by donating money through Warm Day.
+On February 15, 2023, Lee donated 10 million won to help 2023 Turkey–Syria earthquake through Warm Day.